threefoldfoundation/info_cloud/src/readme.md

 ![](img/vdc.png)

-eVDC stand for "edge Virtual DataCenter" which is a solution that exists on the ThreeFold grid.
+eVDC stand for "edge Virtual Data Center" which is a solution that exists on the ThreeFold grid.

 The eVDC is a virtual data center (out of the box) that creates easy and industry standard ways to deploy, scale and manage Unix workloads.